 The conventional art market works the same way.
 Sure, if you buy a painting or sculpture, you get the painting or sculpture.
 But that’s irrelevant.
 The art market doesn’t value the object you own, it values what the object represents.
 What you are really buying is an entry on an artist’s catalogue raisonné.
-From the art market’s perspective, a painting or sculpture is simply a dirty canvas or lumpy rock that represents a catalog entry.
+From the art market’s perspective, a painting or sculpture is simply a dirty canvas or lumpy rock that represents a catalogue entry.
 Paintings and sculptures have no intrinsic market value.
-Their value depends entirely on the value of the catalog entry they represent.
-Of course, if the painting or sculpture is damaged or destroyed, it may affect the value of the catalog entry.
+Their value depends entirely on the value of the catalogue entry they represent.
+Of course, if the painting or sculpture is damaged or destroyed, it may affect the value of the catalogue entry.
 But that’s just a function of artistic transubstantiation.
-The intangible catalog entry is reified into a tangible token.
+The intangible catalogue entry is reified into a tangible token.

 NFTs are exactly the same, but without the metaphysics.
-When you buy an NFT, you are buying the catalog entry in the form of a cryptographic token, rather than in the form of a painting or sculpture.
+When you buy an NFT, you are buying the catalogue entry in the form of a cryptographic token, rather than in the form of a painting or sculpture.
 But the mechanics are the same.
 Just like a painting or sculpture, an NFT is worth whatever someone is willing to pay for it.
-And what they value is a catalog entry.
+And what they value is a catalogue entry.
 A token is a token, whether it takes tangible, intangible, or cryptographic form.